MLeClair97/learning-journey/README.md

 ## Weekly Updates

-### Week 2 - Day [1]
-- ✅ Practicing some projects / quizes on Python 2 at Codecademy to keep improving skills
--
 ### Week 1 - Day [5]
 - ✅ Created first Agent in Flowise utilizing a math tool chatflow based on a template in marketplace
 - 📁 Added: week-01-foundations/Flowise/Basic Math Agentflow folder